The Turing Way Book Dashes#

 Support in-person, hybrid and remote participation#

-Previous Book Dashes have been organised for in-person participation in venues located in the UK (the home country of the project), as hybrid events, or entirely online.
+Previous Book Dashes have been organised for in-person participation in venues located in the UK (the home country of the project) and the Netherlands, as hybrid events, or entirely online.

 For participants attending a Book Dash in person: